dotnet/AspNetCore.Docs/aspnetcore/security/authentication/microsoft-logins.md

 * This article showed how you can authenticate with Microsoft.
 You can follow a similar approach to authenticate with other providers listed on the [previous page](sociallogins.md).

-* Once you publish your web site to Azure Web App, you should reset the `Secret` in the Microsoft developer portal.
+* Once you publish your web site to Azure web app, you should reset the `Secret` in the Microsoft developer portal.

-* Set the `Authentication:Microsoft:ClientId` and `Authentication:Microsoft:ClientSecret` as application settings in the Azure Web App portal.
+* Set the `Authentication:Microsoft:ClientId` and `Authentication:Microsoft:ClientSecret` as application settings in the Azure web app portal.
 The configuration system is setup to read keys from environment variables.